theAshbringer/how-to-learn/README.md

 ## Get Started

-You can run this project via Live Server.
+If you use VSCode, you can run this project via Live Server.
 Also it is available on <a href="https://theashbringer.github.io/how-to-learn/" target="_blank">GH Pages</a>.

 ## Things to improve :pencil: